AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ## Abstract

 Fluoride contamination of drinking water is a common public health issue in some regions of the world such as India.
-The fluoride teams' overarching goal is to create a low cost, compact, and sustainable solutions to fluoride contamination in drinking water.
-The fall 2018 Fluoride Gravity team aims to simplify the design of a gravity powered fluoride removal research apparatus that would allow current and future research teams to easily conduct fluoride removal experiments in the field.
+The fluoride teams' overarching goal is to create low cost, compact, and sustainable solutions to fluoride contamination in drinking water.
+The Fall 2018 Fluoride Gravity team aims to simplify the design of a gravity powered fluoride removal research apparatus that would allow current and future research teams to easily conduct fluoride removal experiments in the field.

 ## Introduction

 The expansion of AguaClara Cornell technology to new places around the world, like India, has uncovered new challenges and prompted new goals.
-The bulk of AguaClara plants that have been constructed to date are located in Central America where surface waters, such as rivers and lakes, are a major source of water for AguaClara purification plants.
+The bulk of the AguaClara plants that have been constructed to date are located in Central America where surface waters, such as rivers and lakes, are a major source of water for AguaClara purification plants.
 These waters have high turbidities due to sediments, Natural Organic Matter (NOM), and other particulate matter.
-In addition, these waters also carry biological contaminants that can pose serious health threat to those who consume it without proper treatment.
+In addition, these waters also carry biological contaminants that can pose serious health threat without proper treatment of water.

-In contrast to Central America, 85% of the Indian population obtains their drinking water from groundwater sources such a wells and aquifers.
+In contrast to Central America, 85% of the Indian population obtains their drinking water from groundwater sources such a wells and aquifers ([World Bank, 2017](http://www.worldbank.org/en/news/feature/2012/03/06/india-groundwater-critical-diminishing)).
 Compared to surface water, groundwater has a much lower turbidity due to natural filtration processes which use the soil and underlying rock material to filter particulate matter from water.
 While this natural filtration process is capable of removing undissolved particulate matter and pathogenic microorganisms, it also allows minerals and metals to leach from the surrounding geological landscape into the groundwater.
 The types of contaminants seen in the water of one region depend heavily on the types of parent rock material and soils found in that region.
 Therefore there is a lot of variability between regions when it comes to contamination of groundwater with agents such as fluoride.

 India is geographically located on one of a number of Fluoride Belts that exists around the world.
 These are expanses of land that are geologically rich in fluoride and therefore have a much greater capacity to leach fluoride into groundwater.
 According to the World Health Organization, one of these belts stretches from Syria through Jordan, Egypt, Libya, Algeria, Sudan, and Kenya, while another starts in Turkey and goes through Iraq, Iran, Afghanistan, India, Northern Thailand, and China [(Water-related diseases, 2016)](http://www.who.int/water_sanitation_health/diseases-risks/diseases/fluorosis/en/).
 India alone contains about 14% of the total fluoride deposited on the earth's crust  [(Mondal, Dutta, & Gupta, 2016)](https://doi.org/10.1007/s10653-015-9743-7).
 The coupling of high groundwater fluoride concentrations with a high population dependency on groundwater for consumptions has produced a serious public health problem that needs to be addressed.